 Our First Timers

 My dad has made the trip back to that lake 5 times now, it’s about to be 6, in order to share this amazing lake with all of us.
 His hope is to bring two of his grandchildren along who have not yet experienced Clove.
-I’ve been to this lake 3 times, once each with Scott, then Melissa, then Sandy.
+I’ve been to this lake 3 times, once each with Scott, Melissa, then Sandy.
 It hasn’t been everyone’s first trip, but so many of us have experienced it thanks to my dad.
-My brother is actually taking his family to Clove Lake as I right this.
+My brother is actually taking his family to Clove Lake as I compose this post.

 When we camp at this lake, we use it as a base camp.
 Others use it as part of a route.
 We like the base camp method as it leaves more time for adventuring the area and less time packing, tearing down and setting up.
 With that said, there are some good day trips from this location.
 One in particular that I would like to mention is on the Pine River.
-After just a short portage on the east side of the lake to the Pine River.
-We paddled south just a short ways to a falls, it’s on the east side of the river.
+A short portage on the east side of the lake leads to the Pine River.
+We paddled south a short ways to a falls, it’s on the east side of the river.
 There is a small area to tie your canoe off, so you can get out and explore.
-After following the rapids up a ways, there is a pylon that marks the U.S. and Canadian border.
+After hiking along the rapids up a ways, there is a marker that marks the U.S. and Canadian border.
 That’s a pretty fun find for a four year old!
 The falls is pretty neat and worth the trip to it.
 You can also go a little farther down for a good swimming spot.
 Wear your life jackets!

 Navigating Larch Creek & Clove Lake